mikeohio1026/mllelectronics_v3/content/post/hardware_sw_relation/index.md

 My belif is the hybridization of these bits and atoms

+You can then talk about derivatives such as V Model popular in highly regulated industries such as aerospace, medical devices, and automotive to name a few.

+These are requirements and regulation driven industries where there is supposed to be a clear definition and supposedly all inputs and outputs are validated.

 ## SBCE (Set Based Concurrent Engineering ) - Lean Hardware in Disguise??